-^{a, b, c, d} Electrical and Electronics Engineering Institute, University of the Philippines, Diliman, Quezon City 1101, Philippines ^{a} E-mail: jfbrefuerzo@gmail.com
+^{a,b,c,d} Electrical and Electronics Engineering Institute, University of the Philippines, Diliman, Quezon City 1101, Philippines

+^a E-mail: jfbrefuerzo@gmail.com

-^bE-mail: joaquin.jison@gmail.com
+^b E-mail: joaquin.jison@gmail.com

-^cE-mail: jameslglean@gmail.com
+^c E-mail: jameslglean@gmail.com

 ^d E-mail: nestor@eee.upd.edu.ph

-^e National College of Public Administration and Governance, University of the Philippines, Diliman, Quezon City 1101, Philippines E-mail: nctiglao@up.edu.ph
+^e National College of Public Administration and Governance, University of the Philippines, Diliman, Ouezon City 1101, Philippines; Email: nctiglao@up.edu.ph

-Abstract: PARA: a Planning Application for Ridership and Accessibility, is a system that integrates vehicle-agnostic physical sensor data feeds with an analytical machine learning driven model for the per-route operations of a fleet of public paratransit utility vehicles in an urbanized environment.
-This system integrates with a major ITS pilot test, SafeTravelPH, in General Santos City to collect data and feed it to an open dashboard which can quickly and intuitively provide visualizations and querying tools in order to assist local government units and transport stakeholders with public transport policymaking.
-The initial test of the system has garnered approval and support from local government units and public utility jeepney cooperatives to assist in their Public Utility Vehicle Modernization Program.
+Abstract: PARA: a Planning Application for Ridership and Accessibility, is a system that integrates vehicle-agnostic physical sensor data feeds with an analytical machine learning-driven model for the per-route operations of a fleet of public paratransit utility vehicles in an urbanized environment.
+This system integrates with the pilot deployment of the SafeTravelPH public transport crowdsourcing app in General Santos City to ingest the data feeds into an open dashboard which can quickly and intuitively provide visualizations and querying tools in order to assist local government units and transport stakeholders with public transport policymaking.
+The initial test of the system has garnered approval and support from local government units and public utility jeepney cooperatives to assist in their Public Utility Vehicle Modernization Program (PUVMP).